phalcon/documentation/docs/tutorial-vokuro.md

 Now we need to check the `Users` model, since there is some logic we have applied there, in particular the `afterSave` and `beforeValidationOnCreate` events.

 The core method, the setup if you like happens in the `initialize` method.
-That is the spot where we set all the [relationships][db-models-relationships] for the model.
+That is the spot where we set all the [relationships](db-models-relationships.md) for the model.
 For the `Users` class we have several relationships defined.
 Why relationships you might ask?
 Phalcon offers an easy way to retrieve related data to a particular model.

 If for instance we want to check all the successful logins for a particular user, we can do so with the following code snippet: